arisvetter/week-10-ece-lab/class (2) 3/README.md

 ### What is the meaning of always @(*) in a sensitivity block?

 ### What importance is memory to digital circuits?
+Memory allows for sequential programs, where we can actually keep variable assignments in the enviroment and reference those variables for their current values.
+This is fundamental to programming languages, allowing for actual complex software beyond simple one line calculations!